aueb-wim/ehr-mapping-design-template/README.md

 **Check** if the `i2b2_harmonized` database is populated with data in the postgres container.
 Also, we could run the `export_step` and check if the flattened csv file is correct.

-If every of the above step has run successfully in our local machine, we are ready to upload the EHR mapping configuration files into the actual DataFactory installation on Hospital node.
+If every of the above steps have run successfully in our local machine, we are ready to upload the EHR mapping configuration files into the actual DataFactory installation on Hospital node.

-### Step_5 - export step (optional)
+### Step_5B - export step (optional)

-Run the export step as an extra measure for testing the EHR mapping configuration files, before upload them into the Hospital node.
-Check if the produced flattened csv are correct.
+By inspecting the flattened csv file created in this step, we can gain more confidence on the validity of our EHR mapping configuration files (mapping tasks xml files).
+We sugest to run the export step multiple times using different flattening methods.

 ```shell
   sh ingestdata.sh export <flatening method>